 Certification with the Wisconsin Medical Assistance Program (WMAP)

 - Submit a separate application for Medicaid certification in addition to any application materials required for Medicare certification.

-- If interested in becoming certified with the WMAP, you are encouraged to apply at the same time that you apply to Medicare.
+- If interested in becoming certified with WMAP, we encourage you to apply at the same time that you apply to Medicare.

-If application is made to the WMAP and Medicare concurrently, and the completed application for the WMAP is returned within thirty (30) days of the date it is mailed to the applicant, the certification effective date with the WMAP will be the same as the effective date with the Medicare program.
+If application is made to WMAP and Medicare at the same time, and the completed application for WMAP is returned within 30 days of the date it's mailed to the applicant, the certification effective date with WMAP will be the same as the effective date with the Medicare program.

-Delays in applying to the WMAP may result in assignment of a later certification effective date.
+Delays in applying to WMAP may result in assigning a later certification effective date.